dnanexus/dxCompiler/doc/ExpertOptions.md

 * Do not mark `Directory`-type inputs as streaming if there is a possibility the folder specified as input will be modified during the course of task execution.
 * Enact policies and practices to prevent modification of folders that will be used as input to a task that uses streaming.

-A second important caveat, which results from the fact that folders are not treated as first-class objects by DNAnexus, is that, if [job reuse](#job-reuse) is enabled, a job that is run with the same folder input as a previous job (and all other inputs the same) will reuse the previous job regardless of whether the contents of the folder have changed.
+A second important caveat, which results from the fact that folders are not treated as first-class objects by DNAnexus, is that, if [job reuse](#job-reuse) is enabled, a job that is run with the same folder input as a previous job (and all other inputs the same) will reuse the previous job outputs regardless of whether the contents of the folder have changed.
 There are three possible solutions:

 * Disable job reuse when running executables with `Directory`-type inputs.
 * Enact policies and practices to prevent modification of folders that will be used as input to a task when job reuse is enabled.